 Chocolate in Europe is life-changing .
 You have to try all the kinds while living abroad.
 It’s so much better than the stuff you can get from home so make sure to pack up as much as you can!
 Seriously, don’t buy Snickers in Europe because the local chocolate is better by a landslide.

 You might not be able to read the packaging, but try a bunch of different kinds to find your favorite, like Paska.
-Our volunteers nickname these Chocolate Cheesecake bars and they are divine (here’s a blog post all about these goodies).
+Our volunteers nickname these Chocolate Cheesecake bars because the inside is the consistency of cheesecake.
+Oh and they come in lots of different flavors — Chocolate, strawberry, poppy seed, marzipan, vanilla and condensed milk are some of our favorites but you'll find a few other kinds.
+Imagine a chocolate cheesecake bar smothered in chocolate and you have a pretty good idea at what's waiting for you.

 We also have a couple more chocolate recommendations right here for you chocolate lovers.